Lawrence Kasdan: Later films (1995–present)

 After French Kiss, Kasdan wrote a spec script for Disney called Sojourner—a large-scale fantasy film set in the 1930s about a father and son.
 "I love effects," he said, "but they very rarely are married to a story that interests me.
 So I wrote one of my kind of stories, one involving effects.
 It made for a very expensive project, requiring not just one but two movie stars."
 He went into pre-production on the film with Mel Gibson attached to star—but then pulled the plug, and instead wrote the screenplay for Mumford.

 The story is about a psychologist named Mumford with a secret past, who moves to a town called Mumford and starts treating its troubled citizens.
 Kasdan cast Loren Dean in the title role, alongside Hope Davis, Jason Lee, Mary McDonnell, Alfre Woodard, Martin Short, and Ted Danson.

-It fared poorly at the box office when it came out on September 24, 1999, only making $4.5 million, and critics were divided.
+It came out on September 24, 1999, and fared poorly at the box office, making only $4.5 million.
+Critical response was divided.